SysKitTeam/docs-spdockit/faq/spdockit-insights-removed.md

 ---
-title: SPDocKit Insights Removed
-description: >-
-  This article explains why SPDocKit Insights was removed and shows how to migrate your data to SysKit Insights.
+description: This article explains why SPDocKit Insights was removed and shows how to migrate your data to SysKit Insights.
-author: Igor Mesarić
-date: 12/10/2018
 ---

 # SPDocKit Insights Removed